grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 In the sonar compartment Cassandra's eyes were red and watery.
 She had been on sonar watch for more than twelve hours.
 Twelve hours of staring at the same gauges, which never showed the slightest change.
 While she had quickly adapted to the gentle motion of the submarine in normal conditions, now it was moving like the worst kind of low-riding surface ship.
 It lifted her up, and dropped her down, sometimes hard enough to lift her from her chair.
 But unlike a surface ship, there were no windows.
 No way for her to see any kind of horizon by which she could orient her confused inner ear.
 Sickness rose up in her again and again, and she kept forcing it back into herself.
 The only relief was the occasional cool, wet breeze that found its way all the way down through the open hatch in the control room to her far front corner of the sonar compartment.

-She had expected to be in her rack hours ago, but Captain Percy had come by and asked her to stay at the sonar.
+She had expected to be in her rack hours ago, but Percy had come by and asked her to stay at the sonar.
 She had told Cassandra that, while it was unlikely they would meet any other vessels in a storm like this, sonar might be the only way they would know if another ship was coming at them, despite the noise of the storm.
 With so much precipitation, the radar was essentially useless, and Percy had turned the unit off.

 Cassandra literally hung on.
 She gripped the handles on either side of the sonar unit in her small hands, her fingers curling around the cold painted and chipped steel, her fingernails digging into the flesh of her palms.
 The tension in her arms had passed from a searing ache to a dull background pain long before.